 During times like this, it’s critical that you have an emergency fund.
 For those readers who do have an emergency fund, you now have some comfort in knowing that you can pay your bills for the forthcoming 3-6 months.

 But what if you don’t have an emergency fund?
-And what if your income was either reduced or stopped entirely?
+What if your income was either reduced or stopped entirely?
+Or what if you're struggling with debt?

 Let’s look at 4 ways to conserve the money you have right now — regardless of how much it is — so that you can have peace of mind during this turbulent time.